cmilagan/loopmania/assumptions.md

 - Support and Battle radii are calculated by the pythagoras theorem
     - if the character is within the battle radius of an enemy, a battle is engaged.
 - If the One Ring is in the character's inventory, the character respawns automatically on defeat.
+- If character has Staff equipped, the chance for trance is 40%.

 ## Building Related Assumptions:
 - When the character reaches the Hero Castle, item shop pops up and game is paused until user exits the shop